SouthGreenPlatform/trainings/_pages/ouaga-NGS/RNASeqPractice.md

 -p YOURPARTITION
 {% endhighlight %}

-* in TOGGLe configuration file use /scratch in `$scp` key to launch your job from scratch folder and also `$env` key using `module load bioinfo/TOGGLE/0.3.7` module installed on cluster.
+* in TOGGLe configuration file use /scratch in `$scp` key to launch your job from scratch folder.
+Your data are now in /scratch so deactivate this option.
+But activate `$env` key using
+`module load bioinfo/TOGGLE/0.3.7` module installed on cluster.
 Check parameters of every step in `/scratch/formationX/TOGGLe-RNASeq/RNASeqHisat2Stringtie.config.txt` as recommended by https://www.nature.com/articles/nprot.2016.095.